AjTheDissident/spiderfoot-osint-lab/README.md

 ## 5. Running the Scan

-Once configured, SpiderFoot began querying its available passive data sources and correlating the information it discovered.
+Once the scan was started, SpiderFoot began collecting and correlating information from its available passive sources.

-The scan gradually built a collection of entities and relationships associated with the starting domain.
+As the scan progressed, different entities and relationships associated with the starting domain began appearing.

 ![SpiderFoot Scan Running](screenshots/spiderfoot-scan-running.png)